Tknott95/PlutSC/README.md

   * you will find them in compiled-scripts/

 - What is the script file?
-  * Little utility bash scripts
+  * Little bash scripts for dev ops

 __________________________________